 Former students who have not been in attendance for one calendar year or more must reapply through the Office of the Registrar and pay a \$25 readmission fee.
-Students who were on academic suspension at the time of their departure from the University are required to apply to the Associate Vice President for Academic Affairs for Academic Reinstatement before they can apply for Readmission.
+Students whose grade point average was below 2.0 at the time of their departure from the University are required to apply to the Associate Vice President for Academic Affairs for Academic Reinstatement before they can apply for Readmission.
 Students who have attended another college since last attending Georgia Southwestern must submit an official transcript from that institution.